captionpoint/captionpoint-plays/THE-ROOMMATE.md

 it's pretty
 empty.
 The house.

 Is empty.
 And I just.
 I think you should call me?
 So.
 (This is raw.)
 I miss you.

 (Attempting to recover.)
 Okay.
 Bye.
 (She hangs up.)
-(She calls ---
+(She calls Robyn again.
-## ROBYN:
-again.
 Voicemail.)
-If you're going to leave because I ldssed you?
+If you're going to leave because I kissed you?
 That's bullshit.
 And if you're leaving for some other reason?
 That's also bullshit.